Binodsyangtan/Binodsyangtan/README.md

 # 👋 Hi there, I'm Binod Syangtan

-Co-founder @WebSathi | Full-Stack Developer | Helping Businesses in Nepal & Beyond Build Websites That Actually Work 💻 FULL Stack Developer | Community Contributor
+Co-founder @WebSathi | Full-Stack Developer | Helping Businesses in Nepal & Beyond Build Websites That Actually Work
 📈 Passionate about Tech, Learning, and Impact

 ---